-AISI S220 (AISI, 2011) was developed in 2011 to help clearly delineate and eliminate confusion between the requirements for cold-formed steel structural members and nonstructural members.
-As such, provisions formerly in AISI S200 (AISI, 2007) for material, corrosion protection, base steel thickness, product designators, manufacturing tolerances, product identification, member design, member condition, installation, connections, and miscellaneous for nonstructural members were moved to AISI S220.
-However, use of the more stringent requirements for structural members that are in AISI S200 for nonstructural members should be permitted, since these should demonstrate equivalent performance for the intended use to those specified in this standard.
+AISI S220 (AISI, 2015) was first developed in 2011 to help clearly delineate and eliminate confusion between the requirements for cold-formed steel structural members and nonstructural members.
+As such, provisions formerly in AISI S200 (AISI, 2012b) for material, corrosion protection, base steel thickness, product designators, manufacturing tolerances, product identification, member design, member condition, installation, connections, and miscellaneous for nonstructural members were moved to AISI S220.
+However, use of the more stringent requirements for structural members that are in AISI S200 for nonstructural members should be permitted, since these should demonstrate equivalent performance for the intended use of those specified in this Standard.